PaPa31/hm/docs/shells/commands/sed/sed-my-experience.md

 I downloaded it from the repo's `gh-pages` [branch](https://raw.githubusercontent.com/SethRobertson/GitBestPractices/gh-pages/index.md) and saved as `git-best-initial.md`

-After grabbing via Web Clipper, this file needed to be edited.
+After grabbing via Web Clipper (Chrome browser plugin), this file needed to be edited.
 The **Table of Content** links in this file do not work correctly, and some code blocks look ugly.

 ## Edit with `sed` & Regular Expressions